-Abstentions and broker non-votes will not be counted as votes cast or votes on any of the proposals.
-Accordingly, abstentions and broker non-votes will have no effect on the voting on any of the proposals.
+Abstentions and broker non-votes will not be counted as votes cast or votes on Proposal No. 2.
+Accordingly, abstentions and broker non-votes will have no effect on the voting on Proposal No. 2.

 Method of counting votes

 Each holder of common stock is entitled to one vote at the Annual Meeting on each matter to come before the Annual Meeting, including the election of directors, for each share held by such stockholder as of the Record Date.
 Votes cast online during the Annual Meeting or by proxy by mail, via the Internet or by telephone will be tabulated by the inspector of election appointed for the Annual Meeting, who will also determine whether a quorum is present.